Congrats on a smart choice!

-For our example, we’ll say that you’re considering a 36-month lease on a vehicle with an MSRP of $25,000 and a residual value of 60%.
+For our example, we’ll say that you’re considering a 36-month lease on a vehicle with a Manufacturer’s Suggested Retail Price (MSRP) of $25,000 and a residual value of 60%.
 Calculating 60% of the MSRP means that this vehicle would be worth $15,000 at the end of the lease term.
 With this amount in mind, we subtract it from the selling price, which you negotiated to $23,000:

-Then, we divide the base payment by the number of months in the lease term:
+Then, we divide the depreciation by the number of months in the lease term:

 To give you a comparison, let’s say that you were again considering a 36-month lease on a vehicle with an MSRP of $25,000, but this time the residual value is 45%.
-Now, when you calculate 45% of the MSRP you see that this vehicle would be worth $11,250 at the end of the lease term.
-If you negotiated the selling price again to $23,000, your calculation would look like this:
+Now, when you calculate 45% of the MSRP you see that this vehicle would be worth $11,250 at the end of your lease term.
+Using your negotiated selling price of $23,000 from the first example, your calculation would now look like this:

-Once again, we divide the base payment by the number of months in the lease term:
+Once again, we divide the depreciation by the number of months in the lease term: